Anthony JoshuaBritish Boxer

 Former WBA world champion Tyson Fury not in shape to take on Joshua, Hearn secured a title defence against Kubrat Pulev.
 Injury forced the 36-year-old to withdraw from the fight.

-Anthony Joshua has emerged triumphant in all 20 of his professional bouts, winning by knockout every time.
+Anthony Joshua has emerged triumphant in 24 of his 26 professional bouts.

 9 Denis Bakhtov (TKO)